Everything You Need to Know About How to Order Food in Spain

 Bacalao: Salted Cod

 A specialty of the Basque country, bacalao can be prepared in several ways, usually with an assortment of onions, garlic, red choricero peppers and olive oil, none of which are particularly controversial or complicated.
-But try to refrain from offering an opinion on whether it all goes well with tomatoes; this is very much a live issue!
+If you want to know how to order food in Spain, try to refrain from offering an opinion on whether it all goes well with tomatoes; this is very much a live issue!

 Butifarra: Blood Sausage